tisc9037/GenomeAnalysis_2026/README.md

 Because analysis and models are always as good to the worst input data it is important to start by doing a data quality assessment.
 To assist in this FastQC will be used.
 Based on these results it will be evaluated to with what extend data preprocessing is needed.
 The preprocessing process will be streamlined by using Trimmomatic, which is a fast multithreaded program that can be used to remove adapters and trim and crop fastq data.

-### Genome and metagenome assembly
+### Genome assembly
-When the data is ready genome and metagenome assembly will be done.
-Because there is data from PacBio reads, as well as illumina and Nanopore reads extra analysis will be done to find out which of these methods is best suited for downstream analysis.
+When the data is ready genome assembly will be done.
+Because there is data from PacBio reads, as well as illumina and Nanopore reads an extra analysis will be done to find out which of these methods is best suited for downstream analysis.
 To assemble the RNA-seq data Trinity will be used, and for the Tn-seq data Flye will be used as it can be used for small bacterial genomes.
 The evaluation of the assembly will be done in multiple steps, or multiple times depending how you look at it.
-To start QUAST will be used to be able to independently evaluate the quality, on top of this (or after) the alignment will be compared to the one done in the original research.
+To start QUAST will be used to be able to independently evaluate the quality.
+As additional analysis, the alignment will be compared to the one done in the original research.

 ### Annotation
 The next step will be to find the genetic elements.
 This will be done by using Prokka to add biochemical functions to prokaryotic genomes.
 Furthermore, EggNOGmapper will be used to further investigate the functional predictions.

 ### Homology search Mapping and analysis
 To be able to assess the quality of the assembly a comparison with reference model can be done.
 To actually find this reference genome Blastn will be run.
 This then will be used to determine mistakes and read coverage using BWA.
 Finally, to do some file manipulation SAMtools will be used.
-Here I also wish to do a plasmid identification if the time is there.
+As additional analysis, I also wish to do a plasmid identification if the time is there.

 ### Expression
 At this point the expressed genes can be counted.
 This will be done using a python package called HTSeq.
 This will be done for the in human serum and control so they can be compared.